Sandy P. Callahan

 Where do I pay Vehicle Taxes?

 All vehicle taxes are now billed and collected with your annual vehicle registration through the North Carolina Tag and Tax Together program.

 When are property taxes due?

-Taxes are due September 1, with a 2% discount if paid by August 31.
+Taxes are due September 1st.
 Taxes become delinquent after January 5, with a 2% penalty added on January 6.
 Interest will accrue at a rate of ¾% until taxes are paid in full every month thereafter.